Introduction to Zero Downtime Migration

 Phase 2: Migrate data

-In this phase, we migrate existing data using Cassandra Data Migrator and/or DSBulk Migrator.
+In this phase, migrate existing data using Cassandra Data Migrator and/or DSBulk Migrator.
 Validate that the migrated data is correct, while continuing to perform dual writes.

-Phase 3: Async dual reads
+Phase 3: Enable asynchronous dual reads

 In this phase, you can optionally enable asynchronous dual reads.
 The idea is to test performance and verify that Target can handle your application’s live request load before cutting over from Origin to Target.